SimplesHampero/femgoose/src/readme.md

 This application ships with a single 'main' connection, which is a mongoose connection connected to the database name defined in the application's config file.

 ## Lib
+Place any reuseable code files in here, there's a differentiation between lib and middleware in the project.

+If a module / file is solely to be used as a piece of middlware in the API, place that inside the /src/middleware folder, otherwise the logical place for it is Lib.

 ## Middleware
 Place any API middleware functions inside the middleware directory, e.g. authentication middleware, etc.